-The situations and people who you surround yourself with on your road to recovery may be one of the most important aspects to a successful recovery plan and preventing relapse.
+The situations and people who you surround yourself with on your road to recovery may be one of the most important aspects of a successful recovery plan and preventing relapse.
 Removing people from your life can be hard, but it can also be the most important factor in a relapse prevention plan on your path to opioid addiction recovery.
-A peer support group or 12-step program can provide an ongoing support system with lasting benefits throughout recovery.
+A peer support group can provide an ongoing support system with lasting benefits throughout recovery.
 In the journal Addiction, many studies showed that individuals who received help for addiction and participated in support groups were less likely to relapse.

 Relapse Prevention Techniques